liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 your network and uploads documents to your community's document library portlet on a regular basis, using Liferay's web services.
-To enable this batch job to get through the first layer of security, you would modify the `portal-ext.properties`{.western} file and put the IP address of the machine on which the batch job is running in the list for that particular service.
-For example, if the batch job uses the Axis web services to upload the documents, you would enter the IP address of the machine on which the batch job is running to the `axis.servlet.hosts.allowed`{.western} property.
+To enable this batch job to get through the first layer of security, you would modify the `portal-ext.properties` file and put the IP address of the machine on which the batch job is running in the list for that particular service.
+For example, if the batch job uses the Axis web services to upload the documents, you would enter the IP address of the machine on which the batch job is running to the `axis.servlet.hosts.allowed` property.
 A typical entry might look like this:

 axis.servlet.hosts.allowed=192.168.100.100, 127.0.0.1, SERVER\_IP

-If the machine on which the batch job is running has the IP address `192.168.100.100`{.western}, this configuration will allow that machine to connect to Liferay's web services and pass in user credentials to be used to upload the documents.
+If the machine on which the batch job is running has the IP address `192.168.100.100`, this configuration will allow that machine to connect to Liferay's web services and pass in user credentials to be used to upload the documents.